 Reality: You have an overwhelming choices you have at your disposal, even without a broker.

 For example, your employers IRA plan.
 This is where your employer actually gives away free money!
 I’m serious, they match your monthly contributions.
 So, maximize your contributions.
 To make this easier, set up a monthly automatic deposit so you don’t even see or have the chance to spend the money.
-Don't miss this golden opportunity (find out how to make money in bullish markets).
+Don’t miss this golden opportunity.

 In a nutshell, Robo Advisors use automated intelligence to provide digital financial advice based on mathematical rules or algorithms.
 Because of this, no prior investment experience is required and set-up is easy.